sgorgun/linq-to-objects/README.md

 # LINQ to Objects

-Intermediate level task for practicing delegates and lambdas.
+Intermediate level task for practice LINQ queries to collection classes.

 Estimated time to complete the task - 6h.